Zeigren/inventree-docker/README.md

 ### Docs

-If you installed the required packages using `dev_requirements.txt` you can make the docs by running `docker exec -it -w /usr/src/app make docs`.
+If you installed the required packages using `dev_requirements.txt` you can make the docs by running `docker exec -it inventree -w /usr/src/app make docs`.

 ### phpMyAdmin